voideditor/void/CONTRIBUTING.md

 ## ⭐⭐⭐ Improve Ctrl+L.

-Change the prompt so we output changes like `// ... rest of file`, instead of always outputting the entire file.
+Change the prompt so that the model outputs partial changes like `// ... rest of file`, instead of always outputting the entire file.
 When the user clicks "apply", the model should rewrite the file and apply diffs in the correct locations.

 ## ⭐⭐ Integrate with Ollama.